Were you prepared for the biggest sources of uncertainty in your supply chain in 2019?

 - Will the U.K. negotiate a Brexit deal with the E.U.?

 Risks like those have direct and indirect impacts on almost every company because our supply chains span continents and cross oceans.
-With so much risk around us, how are we supposed to make smart decisions about what to buy, how to ship it, and where to store it so that we can keep our supply chains flowing smoothly?
+With so much risk around us, how are we supposed to make smart decisions about what to buy, how to ship it, and where to store it so we can keep our supply chains flowing smoothly?

 Managing Supply Chain Risk

-The good news is that supply chain professionals can actually build a strategy to manage all of the risks we face.
+The good news is supply chain professionals can actually build a strategy to manage all of the risks we face.
 And when it comes to managing any risk, we only have four options:

 - Accept the risk.
-We can simply recognize that the risk is there, and be prepared to deal with the consequences.
+We can simply recognize the risk is there, and be prepared to deal with the consequences.

 - Avoid the risk.
 We can change the situation in some way that eliminates the risk.